Rajat-dhyani/project_euler/README.md

-This is a mini-project for solving some problems from project euler .
+This is a mini-project for solving some problems from project : [view]( https://rajat-dhyani.github.io/project_euler/) .
 .
 .